laher/goxc/README.md

 ### Run once

-To build the toolchains for all 11 platforms:
+To build the toolchains for all platforms:

        goxc -t

 ### Now build your artifacts

-To build [g]zipped binaries for your app:
+To build [g]zipped binaries and .debs for your app:

 	cd path/to/app/dir
 	goxc